Tidal disruption of star clusters in galaxy formation simulations: Discussion

 \subsection{Comparison with other studies}

 \citet{Renaud:2017aa} performed a cosmological zoom-in simulation of a Milky Way-like galaxy and selected particles older than 10~Gyr to represent globular clusters.
-They calculated the tidal tensor and its eigenvalues along the orbits of these particles from the epoch of identification ($z\approx 1.8$) until redshift $z=0.5$.
+They calculated the tidal tensor and its eigenvalues along the orbits since redshift $z\gtrsim1.8$ until $z=0.5$.
 In agreement with our results, they found that the tidal field experienced by accreted clusters is weaker than that of the {\it in situ} clusters.
 Also in agreement, before accretion clusters experience generally similar tides regardless of in which galaxy they formed.
 However, most of their {\it ex situ} clusters are accreted after $z=1.2$, later than the epochs we can probe with our simulations ($z>1.5$). \citet{Renaud:2017aa} do not distinguish between {\it in situ} and {\it ex situ} clusters that merged into the main galaxy during the "rapid increase phase" at redshifts $2\lesssim z\lesssim5$.
 Although these early accreted clusters are likely to mix better with the {\it in situ} ones than the later accreted clusters, at the end of our simulations they are still located farther from the center and experience weaker tidal field than the true {\it in situ} clusters.

 \citet{Renaud:2017aa} also found that the tidal field strength, characterized by the maximum eigenvalue $\lambda_1$ of the tidal tensor, increases with cosmic time after $z \approx 1.5$.
 This result applies to the later evolution of the overall tidal field and does not conflict with our conclusion that youngest clusters experience the largest $\lambdam$ near their birthplaces.
 Because of the different time intervals and different measures of the tidal field, the two studies are thus complimentary to each other.
 Although direct quantitative comparison is not possible, we tried to compare our measures of the tidal field around $z \approx 1.5$.
 Their average maximum eigenvalue $\lambda_1 \sim 320$~Gyr$^{-2}$ is smaller than our typical $\lambdam>10^3$~Gyr$^{-2}$ around star clusters at late times.
 However, these two eigenvalues are likely different: $\lambda_1$ is the maximum of the three eigenvalues (and always positive), while $\lambdam$ is the maximum of the absolute value of the eigenvalues and may sometimes take value of $-\lambda_3$.
 Indeed, Figure~12 of \citet{Renaud:2017aa} shows the average of the other two eigenvalues $\lambda_2$ and $\lambda_3$ is negative and 1-2 times larger than $\lambda_1$.
 Even taking this into consideration, their average $\lambda_1$ is an order of magnitude smaller than our $\lambdam$.
 Our simulations have slightly better numerical resolution -- a factor of 2 smaller dark matter particle mass, which may partly explain the difference but not all of it.
 It is possible that accurate force resolution close to the time of cluster formation is required to capture the earliest and most violent part of their tidal history.